wagner-science/A1_QGIS_Model_Builder/README.md

 Search within the QGIS Processing Toolbox, but also for other FOSS projects (also R or Python based) on github for example.

-#### 3. Implement the calculation of the TWI as an automatized workflow using the QGIS Model Builder.
+#### 3. Implement the calculation of the TWI using the QGIS Model Builder.

 The data for this analysis can be downloaded from [here](https://heibox.uni-heidelberg.de/f/d0392835aa3b43a7a676/).
 It contains a SRTM digital elevation model (DEM) with 1 arc second resolution and a vector file containing the area of interest (AOI), a region on the coast of Slovenia.